-This means adding mesh (type of object = 21), written in particle.1.ele and particle.1.node, using no material attributes, magnifying it by factor of 30,30,30 (in x,y,z direction) and shifting to 90,100,100.
+This means adding mesh (type of object = 21), written in particle.1.ele and particle.1.node, using no material attributes, magnifying it by factor of 30,30,30 (in x,y,z direction) and shifting to 90, 100, 100.
 It will be filled with dielectric material with relative permittivity of 3.
 Note that particle needs to be within the force evaluation box.
-This is how it might look after setting it up:
+This is how it might look after setting it up, if you open the files in XSvit:

-From:
+From